pillarjs/send/Readme.md

 ##### etag

-Enable or disable etag generation, defaults to true.
+Enable or disable etag generation, defaults to `true` unless the transform options is set.

 ##### extensions